Lilia Skala: Career

 According to a short memoir by Skala's son Peter, Skala developed an interest in theatre when she was 14 or 15 years old.
 However, Skala's parents were conservative and preferred Skala to pursue a career that was more "respectable".
-At that time, women were not allowed to study at The University of Vienna, so Skala's parents had to send her to the TU of Dresden in Germany.
-Although there is not sufficient information regarding why Skala choose architecture as her specific area of study, we do know that she excelled in a field that is traditionally dominated by men and graduated Summa cum Laude.
+At that time, women were not allowed to study at the University of Vienna, so Skala's parents had to send her to the TU of Dresden in Germany.
+Although it is unclear why Skala choose to study architecture, she excelled in the field and graduated Summa cum Laude.
 Skala returned to Vienna and continued to practice architecture after the completion of her undergraduate degree.

-Skala never ceased searching for beauty, whether it was in architecture, or performance arts.
-About a year after the birth of her son, Peter Skala, she enrolled in acting lessons and rediscovered her long-lost passion for theatre.
-As her creative talents unfurled, Skala began to appear in countless television shows and serials from 1952 to 1985, such as The Alfred Hitchcock Hour in 1965.
+About a year after the birth of Skala's son, she enrolled in acting lessons and renewed her interest in theatre.
+As her creative talents unfurled, Skala appeared in television shows and serials from 1952 to 1985, such as The Alfred Hitchcock Hour in 1965.
 As Grand Duchess Sophie, Skala kept company on Broadway with Ethel Merman in Call Me Madam, not too many years after toiling in a Queens, New York zipper factory as a non-English-speaking refugee from Austria.
 She played Lisa Douglas’s mother, the Countess, on Green Acres in the 1960s.

 She was nominated as Best Supporting Actress for her most famous role as the Mother Superior in 1963's Lilies of the Field.
 Skala also appeared in Ship of Fools (1965), Charly (1968), Deadly Hero (1976), Eleanor and Franklin (1976), Roseland (1977), Heartland (1979) Flashdance (1983), and House of Games (1987).

 Death and legacy

 Skala died in 1994 in Bay Shore, New York of natural causes at age 98.
 A collection of architectural drawings that she had made as an architecture student at the University of Dresden from 1915 to 1920 was donated to the International Archives of Women in Architecture by her sons, Peter and Martin Skala.
-The collection is part of Skala's belongings when she fled the Nazis in 1939.
+The collection was part of Skala's belongings when she fled the Nazis in 1939.